 Open to exceptional undergraduate and graduate students studying plant biology, the ASPB Conviron Scholars program delivers an experience intended to serve as a foundation for a career in plant science.
+Applications welcome from any country.
 Students who apply to the program must be in good academic standing (verified by their Pl or department head) and must demonstrate a commitment to plant science.
-For the 2017 program, a total of 20 students will be chosen to participate in the ASPB Conviron Scholars program.

-- Individual Virtual mentoring/resume review session with an established plant science professional
+- Individual virtual mentoring/resume review sessions with an established plant science professional

 - A hands-on learning program that includes career seminars, round-table discussions, and workshops that help develop skills for success.
 Topics could include:

-Participants will receive a certificate of completion after one year of successful participation, including:
+2020 Participants will receive a certificate of completion and letter of recommendation after one year of successful participation, including:

-- Attending at least four hands-on learning activities
+- Attend at least four webinars (assuming a total of 7 webinars) and hands-on learning activities

-- Contributing at least one blog post/article to the ASPB blog
+- Contribute one blog post/article to the Plantae blog

 Applications must include: